iu2frl/iu2frl-civ/README.md

 It currently includes:

-- `Generic`:  A generic device type (tested with IC-7300).
+- `Generic`:  A generic device type (built using the IC-7300 CI-V manual).
 - `IC_706_MK2`: Represents the IC-706 MKII transceiver model.
+- `IC_7300`: Represents the IC-7300 transceiver model.

 ### Adding a new device to the library

 This process involves three main steps:

 - **Update DeviceType Enum**: A new entry will be added to the `DeviceType` enum to reflect the newly added device.
-- **Create a Device**: You will define a new class that will serve as your device plugin.
+- **Create a Device class**: You will define a new class that will serve as your device plugin.
-- **Update pyproject.toml**: Add an entry in the `pyproject.toml` to register the plugin.
+- **Update package info**: Add an entry in the `pyproject.toml` to register the plugin.
+- **Create a test script**: Create a new test script in the `tests` folder to test the new device.
+- **Manual build procedure**: Before sending the merge request, please try to build the package locally and make sure everything works.

 #### 1. Add Device to the DeviceType Enum